Florida Solar Incentives & Tax Credits [2023]

 Home Solar System Sales Tax Exemption

 According to Florida statutes, all solar energy systems purchased and installed in the Sunshine State are exempt from sales tax.
-This means that you can save 6% of what you would usually pay when installing solar equipment.
+This means that Florida Residents can save 6% of what they would usually pay when installing solar equipment.

 Net Metering